THEOplayer/documentation/getting-started/02-frameworks/03-react-native/06-chromecast.md

 # Chromecast and React Native

-> *Disclaimer: THEO Technologies does not provide THEOplayer ReactNative components.
-This How-to-Article describes how our current THEOplayer iOS and Android SDKs can be wrapped in ReactNative Bridges.
-The sample ReactNative bridge code is provided AS-IS without any explicit nor implicit guarantees.
-The ReactNative bridge sample code only provides mapping for a number of commonly used THEOplayer APIs, it is the customer’s responsibility to further expand the mapping and subsequently maintain the code and ensure compatibility with future versions of THEOplayer SDKs.*

-This how-to guide describes how to enable chromecast in the THEOplayer React Native application.
+This how-to guide describes how to integrate chromecast in the THEOplayer React Native application.

 **Note**: THEOplayer supports the Chromecast feature at SDK Level, so the feature needs to be pre-enable.

-## Information
+## General Information

 ### Android